johnathan-convertino-afrl/hanpilot_docs/README.md

 - Quartus Pro 20.4.X

-### DOCS
+### Documents

 - HOWTO_AD_BOOTFS.md : How to build all of the files needed for the boot file system partition.
 - HOWTO_INSTALL_UBUNTU_VIRT.md : How to put together a virtual box image (not recommended, docker would be a better way in this day and age).
-- HOWTO_CREATE_SDCARD.md : How to asseble all of the BOOTFS/ROOTFS files on the SDCARD.
+- HOWTO_CREATE_SDCARD.md : How to assemble all of the BOOTFS/ROOTFS files on the SDCARD.
 - HOWTO_ROOTFS.md : How to build the filesystem needed for the root file system partition.